 Studies have found that the long-term use of seizure medications in women with a seizure disorder might be associated with irregular periods and difficulty getting pregnant (infertility).
 There are no studies on how lamotrigine might affect fertility.

-Women with seizure disorders or psychiatric disorders who could become pregnant should discuss their options for treatment, including medications, with their health care provider before becoming pregnant.
+Women with seizure disorders or psychiatric disorders who could become pregnant should discuss their options for treatment, including medications, with their healthcare provider before becoming pregnant.

 Can taking lamotrigine during my pregnancy cause birth defects?

-However, it is important to remember that having a seizure or untreated psychiatric illness can be harmful to both mother and baby and therefore you should not stop or change your medication in pregnancy without speaking with your health care provider.
+However, it is important to remember that having a seizure or untreated psychiatric illness can be harmful to both mother and baby and therefore you should not stop or change your medication in pregnancy without speaking with your healthcare provider.

 Can taking lamotrigine during pregnancy affect my baby’s development after birth?

 A number of studies examining the development of babies who were exposed to lamotrigine during pregnancy have found no major difference in development between babies exposed to lamotrigine and those who were not.
-More studies are needed before we can be sure of the long-term effects of lamotrigine.

 What else should I know about taking lamotrigine during pregnancy?